reconnecting, repairing, and rebuilding

-Collective Voices provides a structured approach to interrupting cycles of misunderstanding by seeking to understand the issues underlying conflict, harm, and strained dynamics.
-My methods begin with building relationships and trust.
+Collective Voices provides a structured approach to both healing and to interrupting cycles of misunderstanding, conflict, and even violence by seeking to understand the underlying issues.
+Our methods begin with building relationships and trust.
 Together, we uncover what lies at the root of interpersonal dynamics, one's grief, and barriers to wellness.
 All work in grounded in a Restorative Framework.

 "If you're like most people, you probably seek first to be understood; you want to get your point across.
 And in doing so, you may ignore the other person completely, pretend that you're listening, selectively hear only certain parts of the conversation or attentively focus on only the words being said, but miss the meaning entirely.
 So why does this happen?
 Because most people listen with the intent to reply, not to understand.
 You listen to yourself as you prepare in your mind what you are going to say, the questions you are going to ask, etc. You filter everything you hear through your life experiences, your frame of reference.
 You check what you hear against your autobiography and see how it measures up.
 And consequently, you decide prematurely what the other person means before he/she finishes communicating.
 If I were to summarize in one sentence the single most important principle I have learned in the field of interpersonal relations, it would be this: Seek first to understand, then to be understood."